 Configure Single Sign-On (SSO) Settings for SAML Apps:

-- Click on SAML tab.
-Select the App and click on the App icon.
+3. Click on SAML tab.
+Select the Custom App.

-- If you can’t find your application in the below list, search for custom to save your SAML App settings and later you can also submit your app request to add the application as a pre-integrated app.
+4. If you can’t find your application in the below list, you can submit your app request to add the application as a pre-integrated app.

 - SP Entity ID is used to identify your app against the SAML request received from SP.
 Make sure the SP Entity ID or Issuer is in this format: https://www.domain-name.com/a/[domain_name]/acs.